WPC-TheWilder-ness/wpc-wilder-peacebang/content/homepage/about.md

     # Options: fixed, local, scroll.
     attachment:
 ---
-#### peacebang! :: !peace
-#### ≡ BUILD YOUR PIECE COMPUTER, WORLD PEACEBRAIN MINDEYE

 You made it this far, or you skipped to the end.
 However the case, this is where I lay down a list of things to do, if you so choose to install your own World Peacebrain Mindeye (next-gen world piece computer).

 In addition to resources and TODOs, I include a couple videos where I riff on hints, tips, insights, all based on my personal experience doing this from scratch, and with only a blank slate to draw lessons from.

 My peace offering to you is simple: It is not just the thing, but also the host of mistake-lessons I have had to suffer deeply for.
 Perhaps one needs to make their own mistakes, but actually I think this is a deep-bullshit mantra we have fallen into valuing somehow as 'parental wisdom'.
-The real take is more like, parents are notoriously bad at their job.
-That's ok (I am no parent so not one to judge) but in our context here, it is a strictly unnecessary appeal to learning by suffering.
-So we reject that.

 [[ UNDER CONSTRUCTION ]]